-Gritman provides two portals: one for patients at our hospital and therapy solutions and one for patients in our clinics.
+Gritman provides three portals: one for patients at our hospital and therapy solutions, one for patients at Moscow Family Medicine and one for patients in our clinics.
 Our patient portals give you 24/7 access to view your medical records, including laboratory and imaging results.

 You can also schedule appointments through the portal for any of the family care clinics or the Internal Medicine clinic.
-For records not available through the portal, contact our health information management department.
+For records not available through the portal, contact the location you visited.

-Gritman Medical Center health information management (HIM) department is responsible for keeping complete, accurate information for each patient.
+Gritman Medical Center health information management (HIM) department is responsible for keeping complete, accurate information for each patient seen at our hospital.
 To obtain copies of your records, please follow the instructions below or contact the HIM department at 208-883-6092.

 Return the signed authorization form to Gritman Medical Center by one of the following methods: